max-ieremenko/ServiceModel.Grpc/docs/ServiceAndOperationName.md

 }
 ```

-in some cases it may lead to a naming conflicts, in the following example there are 2 methods with gRPC method name `/ICalculator/Sum`:
+in some cases it may lead to a naming conflicts.
+In the following example there are 2 methods with gRPC method name `/ICalculator/Sum`:

 ``` c#
 // service name: ICalculator